 Take care in transporting your live tree from the nursery to your home.
 Depending on size, you might have to move it in an open vehicle or trailer.
 Be aware that wind is a harsh enemy on trees.
 Excessive wind can damage limbs or freeze the needles.
 This will shock the plant and severely risk its survival.
 If you have to transport your tree while exposed to the elements, simply wrap it in fabric and securely tie it steady.
 Again, a top nursery will help you secure your tree and they might even deliver it in an enclosed truck.

-There are four basic principles involves in caring for your potted Christmas tree once you get it home.
+There are four basic principles involve in caring for your potted Christmas tree once you get it home.
 Adhering to each one ensures your tree has an excellent advantage once it’s done its duty as a decoration and begins a long life in your yard or garden.
 Let’s take a closer look at each principle:

 1. Rest Time